AppsFlyerSDK/appsflyer-meta-quest2-unity-sample-app/README.md

 ## Resetting the attribution

-[Delete the PlayerPrefs data the registry/preferences folder](https://docs.unity3d.com/ScriptReference/PlayerPrefs.html), or use [PlayerPrefs.DeleteAll()](https://docs.unity3d.com/2020.1/Documentation/ScriptReference/PlayerPrefs.DeleteAll.html) when testing the attribution in the UnityEditor.
+[Delete the PlayerPrefs data in the registry/preferences folder](https://docs.unity3d.com/ScriptReference/PlayerPrefs.html), or use the [PlayerPrefs.DeleteAll()](https://docs.unity3d.com/2020.1/Documentation/ScriptReference/PlayerPrefs.DeleteAll.html) function when testing the attribution in the UnityEditor.
 ![AF guid & counter in the Windows Registry](https://files.readme.io/51b1681-image.png)